Homeowners who have waited patiently to see if rates will go lower finally have their chance.

 According to Freddie Mac, the 30-year fixed-rate mortgage fell to the lowest rate ever recorded during the week of March 4, 2021.

 The agency has been tracking rates for nearly 50 years.

 But what about those who owe more than their home is worth and can’t refinance?
 What can they do?
 Up until 2018, there was HARP.
-Then there was FMERR, which expired on September 30, 2019.
+And now there’s FMERR.

-Well, there’s a new relief refinance on the block: Fannie Mae’s High LTV Refinance Option, or HIRO Program.
+But there’s also another new relief refinance on the block: Fannie Mae’s High LTV Refinance Option or HIRO Program.

 TIP: With HIRO, lenders don’t care if you’re underwater.
 In fact, you have to have less than 3% equity to qualify!
 Check Your Eligibility Status Now

 Standard loans require you to have 10-20% equity before a refinance is possible.
 If a homeowner is “upside-down” with a mortgage, the borrowers would either have to pay down the mortgage to an acceptable level or give up trying altogether.
 But with the HIRO Program, there’s hope.

 Some even call the HIRO program a middle-class stimulus program.
 Why?
 First, it replaces HARP, a loan program that was first enacted by Congress in 2009 to help millions of homeowners to refinance their mortgage and get a lower rate without needing any equity at all.

 Second, the HIRO loan helps underwater homeowners reduce rates and payments, just as rates are falling to fresh lows.